jithinsankar/benchmark/README.md

 ## Installation

-You can install the `ollamabenchmark` package using pip:
+You can install the `ollamabench` package using pip:

 ```bash
 pip install .